Robinpig/Note/docs/CS/Distributed/Distributed_Systems.md

 [Time Clock](/docs/CS/Distributed/Time.md)

 ## Consensus

+A distributed algorithm has two properties:

+- safety properties say that nothing bad will ever happen.
+  It is the generalization of partial correctness for sequential programs.
+  For example, the property of never returning an inconsistent value is a safety property, as is never electing two leaders at the same time.
+- liveness properties say that something good will eventually happen.
+  It is the generalization of termination.
+  For example, saying that a system will eventually return a result to every API call is a liveness property, as is guaranteeing that a write to disk always eventually completes.

 [Consensus](/docs/CS/Distributed/Consensus.md) is a fundamental problem in fault-tolerant distributed systems.
 Consensus involves multiple servers agreeing on values.
 Once they reach a decision on a value, that decision is final.